“The possible devices, formats and spaces of appearance and representation of dance today and their impact on creation.”

 soft skills

-- To understand what is at stake between ourselves, others and the world, our ability to adapt requires that each and every one of us be able to identify not only our environment, but also the elements that underpin our individuality.
+• To be able to understand what is at stake between ourselves, others and the world, so that each and every one of us can identify not only our environment, but also the elements that underpin our individuality.

-- Our intimate beliefs, our family or professional contexts, our horizons of expectation are all filters that impose our limits and distance us from our potential.
-How can we create the right conditions for our individual, social and emotional environment?
-How can we get rid of our identifications and fears?
+• Creating the right environmental conditions from an individual, social and emotional point of view.
+Our intimate beliefs, our family or professional contexts, our horizons of expectation are all filters that impose our limits and distance us from our potential.
+How can we overcome these limits?

-- Can we constitute ourselves as individuals capable of acting on and working on our capacities for adaptation and choice, whatever our age, experience or expertise?
-These questions are all the more pressing as an artist…
+• To be able to constitute ourselves as individuals capable of acting on and working on our capacities for adaptation and choice, whatever our age, experience or expertise.

 Targeted competencies / operational objectives